Drain Field Repair & Restoration

 Soil & Field Assessment

-We evaluate soil saturation, check for biomat buildup, and test distribution to determine what portion of the field is affected.
+The technician evaluates soil saturation, checks for biomat buildup, and tests distribution to determine what portion of the field is affected.

 Repair or Restore

-Depending on findings, we may treat biomat, repair damaged pipes, replace a failed distribution box, or add supplemental field lines — before recommending full replacement.
+Depending on findings, the technician may treat biomat, repair damaged pipes, replace a failed distribution box, or add supplemental field lines — before recommending full replacement.

 Replace If Needed

-When full replacement is the right answer, we handle everything — permits, design, excavation, installation, and inspection — with full documentation.
+When full replacement is the right answer, the company handles everything — permits, design, excavation, installation, and inspection — with full documentation.

 Signs You Need This Service